Duodenum, gallbladder, and pancreas. Image source: NIH.

 The second part of the duodenum has a very incomplete covering of peritoneum – only on its parts of the anterior surface that are above and below the transverse colon, because the colon lifts the peritoneum off the greater part of it.

 Third part of the duodenum

-The third part is nearly 4 inches (10 cm).
+The third part is nearly 4 in (10 cm).
 It begins on the right psoas major at the level of the third lumbar vertebra and passes nearly horizontally toward the left across the inferior vena cava and the aorta, and then bends upward to become the fourth part.
 The anterior and inferior surfaces are clothed with peritoneum except at its end where it is crossed by the superior mesenteric vessels and the root of the mesentery.
 On the right side of the mesentery it is covered by loops of the jejunum, which separate it from the transverse colon.
 Superiorly, it is closely applied to the head of the pancreas.
 Posteriorly, it rests on the right psoas, the inferior vena cava and the aorta, with the ureter, the testicular (or ovarian artery), and the inferior mesenteric artery intervening.